-These BACON PANCAKES have been a family favorite for years!
-We first had these savory pancakes stuffed with bacon bits at the Calgary Stampede in Canada and have been making them ever since.
+BACON PANCAKES have been a family favorite for years!
+We first had these savory pancakes and bacon bits at the Calgary Stampede in Canada and have been making them ever since.
+If you’ve been thinking about making Bacon Pancakes, today is the day!
+It’s our favorite easy breakfast recipe.
 The savory/sweet combo just can’t be beat!

 Our favorite rodeo food was at little street popups…Stampede Cakes!
 They were simple pancakes with bacon bits inside.
 My mom has been making them for us ever since, and it’s still one of my favorite easy breakfasts.
 We originally posted this recipe back when the blog first started all the way back in 2012 (those pics…OUCH!), so I thought it was about time for a reboot!
 These BACON PANCAKES deserve to be royally famous!

 This Bacon Pancakes Recipe has been requested in our home more times than I can count.

 My Mom used to make Bacon Pancakes in the shape of our initials for our birthdays.
 I hope to be making Bacon Pancakes with Henry in a few years!

 I just LOVE the combo of savory and sweet in these Easy Bacon Pancakes.
 They’re so simple, but just bursting with flavor.
 We add a little bit of almond extract to the batter for an extra dose of awesome…my fave part.
 Pour on the syrup and you’re really in business.
 Simple flavors are my favorite, and I just can’t get enough of these!

 Bacon Pancakes are loved by kids and adults alike.
 The perfect kid friendly recipe!